AND2797/todo-and2797/README.md

 ## Usage
 ### Create a settings file:
 When using for the first time a settings file needs to be initialized, which contains the path to the folder where you want your lists to be saved.
-The `settings.json` is always stored in the `<python_executable>/bin` directory of your python interpreter.
+The `settings.json` is always stored in the `bin` directory of your python interpreter.
 ```
 todo --settings 1